The question of what is a composting toilet and how is it different from a biogas toilet (Bio-toilet) has been asked of us several times recently.

-The need for human care and attention to detail in running a home or 265 days of the year wit a composting toilet is a lot more complex and needs more sophistication compared to a traditional flushing toilet.
+The need for human care and attention to detail in running a home 365 days a year with a composting toilet is a lot more complex and needs more sophistication compared to a traditional flushing toilet.
 However, composting toilets are a great option for any home on the move, when in any event, holidaymakers will be away from their normal access and need to take special care of their detritus come what may.

 When you factor in the cost of the necessary composting toilet's (and also bio-toilet) management time they become really quite expensive.

 However, when done well, composting toilets will have a role much larger than in previous times, especially for all homes on the move and we encourage all our readers to consider their adoption or their alternative (bio-toilets).

 So, now after a long and we hope comprehensive article we hope that we have answered the question to answer that was “What is a Composting Toilet”, and also equally we hope you can now answer the query “What is a Biogas Toilet (Bio-toilet)”.
 But for those that still have questions we have added the following FAQ section!